henrik-and/henrik-and.github.io/gum-demo/README.md

 # MediaDevices: getUserMedia() Audio Demo

 This is a demonstration of the [`MediaDevices.getUserMedia()`](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) API, focusing on audio streams.
-It allows you to experiment with different audio constraints and visualize the resulting audio stream.
+It allows you to experiment with different audio constraints, listen to and visualize the resulting audio stream.

 ## Live Demo